OEUgwi06/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-prints the result of the addition of 128
+prints the result of POWER divided by DIVIDE, followed by a new line